PIRATE-E/ai-workflow-task-agent/README.md

 ---

-**Note**: The LangGraph implementation (`lggraph.py`) is recommended for production use due to its superior flexibility, structured approach, and better tool management capabilities.
+**Note**: The LangGraph implementation (`lggraph.py`) is recommended for production use due to its superior flexibility, RAG support (including Neo4j graph-based retrieval), concurrency, and comprehensive error logging via the `utils` package.